araichev/vegehead/recipes/chocolate.rst

 #.
 Melt the cocoa butter in a sauce pan over low heat.
 #.
 Remove from heat and whisk in the remaining ingredients.
 #.
 Pour into a chocolate mold, pan, baking paper, something like that.
 #.
-Chill in the freezer until solid (about 10 minutes).
+Chill in the freezer until solid (about 15 minutes).

 Variations
 ----------
-- Add 1/2 t cinnamon and 1/2 t ground chilis
 - Replace the vanilla extract with 1/2 t of peppermint extract
-- Replace the vanilla extract with 1/2 t orange extract and add 1/2 t cinnamon
+- Add 1/2 t orange zest, 1/2 t cinnamon, and 1/2 t ground chilis
+- Replace the cocoa butter with coconut oil